Sabuto/Trellog/Readme.md

   - Task three

 ## Todo
-If there are un checked items on the checklist it will create a card on the To Do list with the name of the card and the checklist
+- If there are un checked items on the checklist it will create a card on the To Do list with the name of the card and the checklist
+- Delete Cards from the next release List